-

 Congratulations to Julie Woodward!
 Inducted into the British BMX Hall of Fame Class of 2025 – Pioneer Female Racer

-Julie Woodward was already a successful athlete in football before moving on to BMX.
-She was a four-year running five-a-side football champion and also a Blackpool champion in gymnastics and the long jump.
+Julie Woodward was already a successful athlete before moving into BMX.
+She was a four year running five a side football champion and also a Blackpool champion in gymnastics and the long jump.
 Julie’s first bike was a Pro-Star back in 1982, and her first club was Mid-Lancs.
 Early North West rivals included Donna Duffy,…

 -